Reforming an Unfair Allocation by Exchanging Goods: Reformability of Allocations

 Since $g_{2q+6} \in A_2$, there are $q+3$ goods in $A_2 \setminus \{g_{2q+6}\}$ and $u_2(A_2 \setminus \{g_{2q+6}\}) = (q+3)K - 2K = (q+1)K$.
 These goods are chosen from $M_1 = \{g_1, \ldots, g_{2q+1}\}$ and $M_0 = \{g_{2q+2}, g_{2q+3}, g_{2q+4}\}$.
 Recall from the construction that $u_2(g) > K$ for all $g \in M_1$, and $u_2(g) = 0$ for all $g \in M_0$.
 If $A_2 \setminus \{g_{2q+6}\}$ contains at least $q+1$ goods from $M_1$, then $u_2(A_2 \setminus \{g_{2q+6}\}) > (q+1)K$, a contradiction.
 Therefore, $A_2 \setminus \{g_{2q+6}\}$ contains at most $q$ goods from $M_1$, and at least $3$ goods from $M_0$.
 Since $|M_0| = 3$, we must have $M_0 \subseteq A_2$.
 Note that $u_2(M_0) = 0$, so $u_2((A_2 \setminus \{g_{2q+6}\}) \setminus M_0) = (q+1)K$.
-Therefore, the $q$ goods from $M_1$ in agent $2$'s bundle have a total utility of $(q+1)K$.
+Therefore, the $q$ goods from~$M_1$ in agent $2$'s bundle have a total utility of $(q+1)K$.
 These goods, together with $g_{2q+2}$, induce the set $Y_2$ with cardinality $q+1$ and sum $(q+1)K$.
 Then, $Y_1 = Y \setminus Y_2$ and $Y_2$ give a required partition of $Y$. \end{proof}

 The proof of \Cref{thm:exist_gen_two_nphard} suggests that the problem is NP-hard even when the sizes of the two agents' bundles differ by \emph{exactly two}.
 Note that this problem is in P when the sizes of the agents' bundles differ by \emph{at most one} (in fact, every such instance is a Yes-instance by \Cref{prop:exist_balanced}).
 For two agents with binary utilities, we shall show later that the decision problem is in P (see \Cref{thm:exist_bin_const}).